mozilla-extensions/firefox-bridge/README.md

 ### Run in Firefox

-Since Firefox Launch for Firefox uses experimental APIs, you will need to use Firefox Nightly or Beta, then:
+Since Firefox Bridge for Firefox uses experimental APIs, you will need to use Firefox Nightly or Beta, then:

 1. Open your Firefox browser
 2. Go to about:config